How to Dispose of Electronics

 Household Hazardous Waste Facility

 If curbside collection isn’t an option in your area and you don’t have enough junk to warrant renting a dumpster, then the right way to dispose of electronics is to drop them off at your local household hazardous waste facility.
 Some facilities serve individual cities, while others operate at the county level.
-To find yours, search “household hazardous waste” on your city government website.
+To find yours, search “household hazardous waste” on your city's website.

 Electronics Disposal FAQs